discus0434/lcm-sketch-progression/README.md

 ## Requirements

-- Computer with more than 6GB of VRAM
+- NVIDIA GPU more than 6GB of VRAM
 - Docker

 ## License